3 Seasons of beauty with Garvinea®!

 During Spring and Summer it’s always fun to try something new in the garden.

-Perhaps experimenting with different colours or buying a plant you haven’t seenbefore, right?
+Want to experiment with different colours or buy a plant you haven’t seen before?
 Be inspired by the one and only true garden Gerbera: Garvinea®.
 Garvineas are to be similar to the well-known cut flower Gerberas you will find at your florists.
 The big difference is that Garvinea® is a true garden plant, which you can put in soil or in a container.
 Outdoors it produces an enormous amount of flowers during three seasons of the year – from early Spring to the first frost.

 From Gerbera to Garvinea®